SAP-samples/teched2023-AD261/exercises/ex2/README.md

    </ul>
 </br> <img width="322" alt="image" src="images/export.png">

-5. Proceed to Step 2.
-Skip the optional step to add dependencies
+5. Since these content types do not have any dependencies, you observe an empty list.
+Skip this optional step to add dependencies and proceed to Step 3.
 </br>
 <img width="322" alt="image" src="images/Depedencies.png">